 - Different provider’s forms use different terminology to describe an in specie transfer.
 Check if you’re not sure which box to tick, and, whatever you do, avoid the box marked ‘liquidate’.

-- Your old provider is likely to impose a transfer out charge – just one last pound of flesh before you leave.
-This is typically £15 – £25 per fund or stock.
+- Some providers impose a transfer out charge per fund or line of stock – just one last pound of flesh before you leave.
 Some new providers will pay these fees for you.
-(Occasionally, as with Interactive Investor currently [8], they might be waived.
+(Occasionally, they might be waived.
 It never hurts to ask!)

 To do list